seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-liberty-app-to-openshift-local.md

 ### Prepare OC CLI

-To use the oc CLI you'll need to set some variables.
+To use the OC CLI you'll need to set some variables.
 If you miss this step, you'll receive errors later on.

 ````cmd
 @FOR /f "tokens=*" %i IN ('crc oc-env') DO @call %i